trimstray/nginx-admins-handbook/README.md

 ##### Weighted Least Connections

-This is, in general, a very fair distribution method, as it uses the ratio of the number of connections and theweight of a server.
+This is, in general, a very fair distribution method, as it uses the ratio of the number of connections and the weight of a server.
 The server in the cluster with the lowest ratio automatically receives the next request.

 ```bash
 upstream bck_testing_01 {